ftldb/ftldb/README.md

 On Linux (or another *nix-like OS):

     ./usr_install.sh orcl ftldb ftldb

+Run the `dba_switch_plsql_privileges` script to grant execute privileges on FTLDB objects to other users.

 > **Notice**: It is not recommended to install FTLDB into a schema containing
 > other objects.
 Instead, install it as a standalone schema and create local